ranley123/English-for-Technical-Interviews/02-two sum.md

 then
-we can just directly return the two indices of these numbers and if not at the end of the program we will just return the an empty array by default.
+we can just directly return the two indices of these numbers and if not at the end of the program we will just return an empty array by default.

 ### Explain How to Use HashMap
 The second solution is to use hash map